stevejoluc/stevejoluc.github.io/docs/projects/projects.md

     - [x] Beginner

-??? success
-    I was able to deploy this website using Gitlab and MKDocs!
-While my website is still in its infancy, I am celebrating this little victory! :partying_face:

 ## Create a Spotify Playlist with Terraform
 While studying for my Terraform Associate, I stumbled across an article that provides instructions for creating a Spotify Playlist via Terraform.
 Here is a [link](https://learn.hashicorp.com/tutorials/terraform/spotify-playlist) to the aricle for those of you who are interested.